-The Department recently completed the second (August 2020 - August 2021) and third (August 2021 - August 2022) year in the third cycle of PREA audits.
 Conducting one third of its facilities in each of the years of the cycle.
-PSD's eight facilities were audited for compliance with the PREA standards by two (2) different Certified Department of Justice PREA Auditors within the Western State Consortium.
-PSD's contract facilities, Core Civic (CC) Saguaro Correctional Center (SCC) and the Federal Detention Center (FDC) were also audited during 2021.
-All eight (8) PSD facilities and the two (2) contracted facilities received a final PREA Audit report and were deemed to be in full compliance with the National PREA Standards for the third audit cycle.
+PSD's eight facilities were audited for compliance with the PREA standards between PREA audit cycles three and four by two (2) different Certified Department of Justice PREA Auditors within the Western State Consortium.
+PSD's contract facilities, Core Civic (CC) Saguaro Correctional Center (SCC) and the Federal Detention Center (FDC) were also audited during 2021 and is not due for their next audit until 2024.
 All final PREA audit reports for all eight (8) PSD facilities and two (2) contracted facilities for all three audit cycles can be accessed at: